Umpire (baseball): Judgment calls

+If an umpire seems to make an error in rule interpretation, the call, in some leagues, can be officially protested as was the case in MLB until 2019.
+If the umpire is persistent in his or her interpretation, the matter will be settled at a later time by a league official.

+Modern Practices and Technology

+Video replay and electronic strike zones are used to assist umpires in making accurate calls, but professional judgment, experience, and rule knowledge remain central to the role.

 Amateur umpiring

 An amateur umpire officiates non-professional or semi-professional baseball.
 Many amateur umpires are paid (typically on a per-game basis) and thus might be considered professionals, while some amateur umpires are unpaid.
 According to the Little League Baseball official website, umpires should be volunteers.

 There are numerous organizations that test or train anyone interested in umpiring for local leagues, and can help make connections to the leagues in the area.
 Little League Baseball and the Babe Ruth League are two of the most popular organizations when it comes to youth baseball, and each have their own application, test, and training process for becoming an umpire.
 In Canada, most umpires are certified through a provincial organization, and then hired by local municipal associations through an umpire in chief.

 For the Little League World Series, amateur umpires from around the world participate on a volunteer basis.
 Prospective Little League World Series umpires must participate at various levels of Little League All-Star tournaments, ranging from district to state to regional tournaments, prior to being accepted to work the World Series tournament.